Evaluate CLI¶

 Keys are the task definition strings exactly as provided in the

-argument.Values are objects containing the calculated metrics for that specific task (e.g.,
+--tasksargument.Values are objects containing the calculated metrics for that specific task (e.g.,

-).May also include overall summary metrics across all tasks evaluated (e.g., a top-level
+"accuracy": 0.85,"score": 0.85,"score_name": "accuracy", potentially confidence intervals like"accuracy_ci_low","accuracy_ci_high").May also include overall summary metrics across all tasks evaluated (e.g., a top-level

-key representing the mean score, often accompanied by"score_name": "subsets_mean"
+"score"key representing the mean score, often accompanied by"score_name": "subsets_mean").

 Detailed Samples File (

-is specified.
+<timestamp>_<prefix>_samples.json) Generated only if--log_samplesis specified.
 Contains instance-level details.``environment_info`` (object): Same structure as in the summary file.

 - ``samples`` (object): A dictionary where keys are the task definition strings from

-.
+--tasks.
 Each value is a list of objects, where each object represents one evaluated instance.

 - Instance object keys typically include:

-key used during internal computation is removed before saving.
+postprocessorskey used during internal computation is removed before saving.

 - ``samples`` (object): A dictionary where keys are the task definition strings from